AI Code Generator Feature

 - Entire content you write in or enter into the JavaScript Code field is internally wrapped in an async function, like this:

 JavaScript:async function name() { // Predefined constants to use 3 popular libraries.
-(Ref.: section 7):- const CryptoJS = …; const _ = …; const moment = …; // Pre-declared variable:- var output; // Your code:- ... ... ... ... ... ... return output; }
+(Ref.: section 7):- const CryptoJS = …; const _ = …; const moment = …; // Pre-declared variable:- var output; // Your code:- ... ... ... ... ... ... return output; } - The wrapper function has some predefined constants, namely CryptoJS, _, and moment and a predefined variable, namely output.

 - You can use await keyword if required.